 Heather J. Macklin

 Heather understands that corporations are not in the business of litigation, but sometimes litigation is unavoidable.
 When commercial disputes do arise, she believes in a pro-active, focused and well-prepared strategy, designed with the goal of finding a practical and economic resolution, so her clients can quickly get back to their primary business objectives.
-When early resolution cannot be achieved, however, she will diligently and aggressively represent her clients’ best interests.
+When early resolution cannot be achieved, however, she will diligently and aggressively represent her clients’ case and best interests.

 University of Chicago, Chicago, IL